rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_widget.md

 3. **Link Type**: This option sets the action resulting from clicking the image in the gallery.
 You can set it to work with RokBox or one determined by the slice settings of the image, the full image, or do nothing at all.

-4. **Default Linked Item**: If you've selected **Link in Slice** and you haven't set a link within the slice, this will be the link the gallery defaults to.
+4. **Default Linked Item**: If you have selected **Link in Slice** and you have not set a link within the slice, this will be the link the gallery defaults to.

 5. **Show Title**: This option sets whether or not the title of a slice is shown in the gallery.